trxdave/cycleshop/README.md

 - As a Site Administrator, I want to moderate customer reviews so that I can maintain the quality of feedback on my site.
 - As a Site Administrator, I want to manage user accounts so that I can handle customer service issues efficiently.

+### GitHub Issues

+[GitHub Issues](https://github.com/trxdave/cycleshop/issues) served as an additional Agile tool for effective project management.
+Using my custom User Story Template, I documented and managed user stories efficiently.
+This approach enabled structured and clear tracking of user requirements, bug fixes, and feature requests.

+Furthermore, GitHub Issues facilitated the iterative development process by aligning user stories with specific milestones.
+I used weekly iterations to track progress and adjust the project roadmap accordingly.

 # Wireframes